 They both laughed.

-Red-cap was already beginning his retort when they were interrupted.
+Greasy erupted in laugher, and Red-cap had already launched into his retort when they were interrupted.

 “He told you to leave, and you should.”

-“You’ll be the one that’s leaving if you know what’s good for you,” said mustache.
+“You’ll leave if you know what’s good for you,” said Greasy.

 Reaching into his suit jacket with single smooth motion, the strange man pulled his hand back out and pointed it at the pair, holding it in the shape of gun.
-For a brief moment they were shocked, then doubled over with laughter.
+For a brief moment they were too surprised to react, then doubled over with laughter.

 Great, just what this day needed, a nutter mixed in.
 At least he was deflecting some of the vitriol.

-David watched Bright-Eyes feign cocking the gun and couldn’t figure out why the greasy pair had suddenly gone dead silent.
+David watched Emerald-Eyes feign cocking the gun and couldn’t figure out why the pair had suddenly gone dead silent.
 Their whole bodies tensed as they slowly stood up straight and raised their hands.
-The finger gun, still less menacing than an empty squirt gun, slowly moved from one of them to the other, and both followed it with their eyes.
+The finger gun, less menacing than an empty squirt gun, slowly moved from one of them to the other, and both followed it with their eyes.

 “Hey, this guy’s got a gun!” shouted Red-cap shakily to the sparsely populated room.
-The few patrons looked over and presumably saw the same thing David saw, a strange man pointing his hand at two frightened nazis.
+The few patrons looked over and presumably saw the same thing David saw.
 The annoyed patrons all returned to their meals.

-“You liberals will do anything to silence freedom of speech.”
+“You Antifa wall-jumpers will do anything to silence freedom of speech.”

 Why were they scared?

-“It’s time for you both to go,” said Bright-eyes with an edge, “unless you want this to be where your stories end.”
+“It’s time for you both to go,” said Bright-eyes with an edge, “unless you want this to be where your story ends.”

-Bright-eyes gave a slight smile and shrug.
+Emerald-eyes smiled and gave a slight shrug.
 “Simple tricks for simple minds.”

 He reached out a hand to David.
 “These days I go by Prophet.
 And you’re David?”